Gary Harkins: Ayr United

 On 12 August 2016, it was confirmed that Harkins had signed a two-year contract as a player/coach with newly promoted Scottish Championship club Ayr United.

 He made his debut for the club, starting the whole game, and set up a goal, in a 4–1 loss against Queen of the South in the opening game of the season.
 Since joining Ayr United, Harkins became a first team regular, playing in the midfield position.
 Despite not being fit for the match against Greenock Morton on 12 September 2016, he started the match nevertheless and set up a goal, in a 2–1 win.
 Harkins then scored his first goal for the club, in a 1–0 win against Falkirk in the last 16 of the Scottish League Cup.
 This was followed up by setting up two goals for Alan Forrest, who went on to score a hat–trick, in a 3–0 win against Dumbarton on 15 October 2016.
 He scored two more goals by the end of 2016, coming against Raith Rovers and Dumbarton.
 In the second half of the season, Harkins scored three goals, scoring against Falkirk in two separate matches, and Dundee United.
-However, Greenock Morton was relegated to Scottish League One after losing 2–1 against Raith Rovers on the last game of the season.
+However, Greenock Morton was relegated to Scottish League One after losing 2–1 against Raith Rovers in the last game of the season.
 At the end of the 2016–17 season, Harkins made forty appearances and scoring six times in all competitions.